The Atlantic: Founding and initial growth

 In the autumn of 1857, Moses Dresser Phillips, a publisher from Boston, created The Atlantic Monthly.
-The plan for the magazine was launched at a dinner party, which was described in a letter by Phillips:
+The plan for the magazine was launched at a dinner party at the Parker House Hotel in Boston, which was described in a letter by Phillips:

 I must tell you about a little dinner-party I gave about two weeks ago.
 It would be proper, perhaps, to state the origin of it was a desire to confer with my literary friends on a somewhat extensive literary project, the particulars of which I shall reserve till you come.
 But to the Party: My invitations included only R. W. Emerson, H. W. Longfellow, J. R. Lowell, Mr. Motley (the 'Dutch Republic' man), O. W. Holmes, Mr. Cabot, and Mr. Underwood, our literary man.
 Imagine your uncle as the head of such a table, with such guests.
 The above named were the only ones invited, and they were all present.
 We sat down at three P.M., and rose at eight.
 The time occupied was longer by about four hours and thirty minutes than I am in the habit of consuming in that kind of occupation, but it was the richest time intellectually by all odds that I have ever had.
 Leaving myself and 'literary man' out of the group, I think you will agree with me that it would be difficult to duplicate that number of such conceded scholarship in the whole country besides...
 Each one is known alike on both sides of the Atlantic, and is read beyond the limits of the English language.